techtile-by-dramco/NI-B210-Sync/tests/reciprocity_calibration_stepsToFollow.md

 # Reciprocity calibration RX and TX PLL of USRP B210
 **STEPS TO FOLLOW**

-Problem: It is not possible to **transmit phase coherent signals** with different individual USRPs.
+**Problem:** It is not possible to **transmit phase coherent signals** with different individual USRPs.<br>
-Reason: PLLs lock is not constant in time (Even if NI Clock Distribution Devices CDA-2990, the problem can not be solved.)
+**Reason:** PLLs lock is not constant in time (Even if NI Clock Distribution Devices CDA-2990, the problem can not be solved.)
+The NI Clock Distribution Devices only prevents occurring frequency offsets, frequency drifts and phase drifts.
+The _**phase offset**_ cannot be controlled without adjustments of the HW or by adding additional feedback cables.
+This study focusses on this last synchronisation topic.

 Assumptions